What is the project about?

 The lasting impact of the project would be that young and older participants and their families have an increased feeling of connectedness to each other and the European project, which can lead them to become (more) active European citizens.

-The project is divided in 3 different pillars, and AER works on Pillar 1: Debating Europe.
-The first pillar of the MEET project is all about training for staff, focusing on disadvantaged youth inclusion, and empowering citizens with debating skills and critical thinking.
+The project was divided in 3 different pillars, and AER worked on Pillar 1: Debating Europe.
+The first pillar of the MEET project was all about training for staff, focusing on disadvantaged youth inclusion, and empowering citizens with debating skills and critical thinking.

 - 8 November 2023: São Miguel Island, Azores